Richard W. Vawter

 - Master's Degree, Business Administration, University of Southern California

-- Bachelor's Degree, Engineering Physics, University of Southern California
+- Bachelor's Degree, Engineering, University of California - Los Angeles

 Upon completing his Engineering degree at UCLA, Richard Vawter started work at Rockwell International analyzing the dynamic loads placed upon the Space Shuttle during the launch and entry phases of a mission.
 After the Challenger incident, Richard Vawter was chosen to be part of NASA’s Crew Egress Team and assigned the task to design a system and method for the crew to escape the shuttle during a controlled emergency descent.